 Under the CEO Incentive Plan, the President and CEO is eligible for an annual bonus based on the financial performance of the Corporation.
 It is a simple and transparent approach reflecting the Corporation's ROCE which is critically important to long-term value creation, financial viability and the Corporation's underlying business strategies.
 The ROCE targets are based on enduring standards in order to achieve a long-term return above the Corporation's weighted average cost of capital (WACC).
 This approach allows for payout levels to align with an appropriate level of return for shareholders, regardless of shorter-term economic conditions.
-The target award is currently 100% of base salary and the actual award will vary between 0% and 200% of base salary based on the achievement of ROCE within the fiscal year.
+The target award is currently 100% of base salary and the actual award varies between 0% and 200% of base salary based on the achievement of ROCE within the fiscal year.
+Linear interpolation is applied between the threshold and maximum percentage ranges.
 The actual award is based on the following schedule.
 Specific performance levels may be modified from time to time.

-Level 2021 ROCE Percentage of Base Salary (1)
+Level 2022 ROCE Percentage of Base Salary

 Minimum <10.0% 0%

 Threshold 10.0% 75%

 Target 12.0% 100%

 Maximum 14.0% 200%

-Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors c) CFO INCENTIVE PLAN
+\ Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors c) CFO INCENTIVE PLAN